 he filed another US patent for electric light using “a carbon filament or strip stripped and connected to a contact cable platinum.”

-Although the patent states several ways to make carbon filament “cotton yarns, yarns, woods, papers,” not many months after the patent was granted, Edison and his team found the filament steel could last more than 1200 hours.
+Although the patent states several ways to make carbon filament “cotton yarns, yarns, woods, papers,” not many months after the patent was granted.
+Edison and his team found that filament steel could last more than 1200 hours.

-This discovery marked the start of the production of commercial light bulbs and in 1880, the company of Thomas Edison, Edison Electric Light Company downloaded new product marketing.
+This discovery marked the start of the production of commercial light bulbs in 1880. the company of Thomas Edison, Edison Electric Light Company downloaded new product marketing.